sergey-nechaev/devdocs/test/integration/annotations/magento-config-fixture.md

  */
 ```

 -  `<store_code>` is a code of the store to be configured.

    By default, the configuration option is applied globally.
 To specify the current store, use `current`.
 -  `<config_path>` is an XPath to the configuration option.
 See [configuration reference][] for available options.
 -  `<config_value>` is a fixture value for the configuration option.

 ## Principles

 1. The `@magentoConfigFixture` is available at the test method level only.
-   It is not available on a test case level.
+   It is not available on the test case level.
-2. A test can contain several configuration options.
+1. A test can contain several configuration options.

 ## Example